Getting started with Slack Connect

-Designed to replace email – or however you collaborate with external organisations, customers and clients – Slack Connect makes the work that happens with outside partners faster, more productive and more secure.
+Designed to replace email—or however you collaborate with external organizations, customers and clients—Slack Connect makes the work that happens with outside partners faster, more productive and more secure.

 4x